NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_view.rst

 development and not all features of umve are available yet.

-The cameras are represented as pyramids (the pyramid tip is the camera center and the base is sensor plane), and the ground as a plane.
+The cameras are represented as pyramids (the pyramid tip is the camera center and the base is the sensor plane), and the ground as shown as a plane.
 The ground plane is meant to be only a suggestion, and is not at the correct distance or scale from the cameras.
-It is determined as the plane perpendicular to the vector from planet center to the mean of camera centers.
+It is determined as the plane perpendicular to the vector from the planet center to the mean of camera centers.
 The planet curvature is not modeled.

 The actual field of view (focal length) and optical center of the cameras are not reflected in the plots.